heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-17-serialportmanager.md

 }
 ```

-### Avoiding application hang during serial port closing

-Don't worry, this class doesn't have the issue with that.
-Here is the design approach:
+### How this class avoids the deadlock issue

+`SerialPortManager` class uses `ReadPort()` method to be run on a new different thread and implements `while` loop statement for acquiring or reading data from the serial port.
+When `SerialPortManager.Instance.Close()` method is called, `_keepReading` variable will be set to `false` which will stop the app UI from receiving and updating the data while waiting the thread is fully terminated.

-As you can see from the class source code, there is no `System.IO.Ports.SerialPort.Close()` is used as this will cause a deadlock issue or hang the application.
+Using `System.IO.Ports.SerialPort.Close()` method directly on the app UI thread to stop acquiring/reading data will cause a deadlock issue or hand the application.
 This is because the serial port base stream is locked while serial port events are handled.

-Instead, use `ReadPort()` method to be run on a new thread and use `while` loop statement for acquiring or reading data from the serial port.
-When `SerialPortManager.Instance.Close()` is called, `_keepReading` will be set to `false` which will stop UI from receiving and updating the data while waiting the thread to fully terminate.